bigbass1997/nes-expansion-port-breakout/README.md

 ### JLCPCB Ordering
 Options used: Single PCB, 1.6 thickness, HASL finish, 1oz copper weight, Gold Fingers with 45 degre chamfer, No flying probe test, and using a specified location for the order number.

+You'll probably need to tell them that this is technically two designs.
+They charged me an extra $4 after reviewing because of this.